 Gardening in straw bales is an Anglo-Saxon technique that aims to enable anyone to produce plants and vegetables, providing independent support planting soil.
 A support that is far from inert as it is transformed over time, nutrients available for crops.
 That's promising!
 Taking a closer look ...

-1 - Culture on bales of straw: the principle
+1 - Culture on bales: the principle

 The decomposition process starts with a supply of water and nitrogen (chicken manure, dried blood, manure tea ...).
 Then watered regularly, straw decomposes slowly under the action of bacteria.